 My addition to the mystery object this month comes from part of an Empi VW engine dress up kit that I won in a raffle at the Volkswagen Nationals in Taranaki at Easter.
 Funny thing is that I chose that this would be the thing that I would pick if I happened to be a winner the night before when all the prizes were lined up on the prize table.
-Yes as you can imagine, I was getting nervouser and nervouser (why isnt that a proper word?) as many names got called out before mine in the raffle draw and many of the good prizes were taken.
+Yes as you can imagine, I was getting really nervous as so many names got called out before mine in the raffle draw and many of the good prizes were taken.
 You can imagine my relief when I claimed this prize.
-Yippee for blue leads and blue see through distributor cap – perhaps they will come in handy next time we get the kombi serviced – but super yay for this blue spaceship looking disk that Mr Sausage is now flying upon.
+Yippee for blue leads and blue see-through distributor cap – perhaps they will come in handy next time we get the kombi serviced – but super yay for this blue spaceship looking disk that Mr Sausage is now flying upon.
 This is getting fun.
 I am getting less precious about what objects to add to the piece.
 Only 5 weeks till the Objectspace show so not sure how many interventions will happen between now and then.
 Hopefully one each.
 Will have to wait and see what Lisa does next…

 The mystery object arrives with a mystery inscription – 26MAR13

 Hmmm.
 There is nothing more annoying than not being able to understand the mystery message from your mentor inscribed on the mystery object.
 Aside from half of it being written in German, the words that are in English dont follow the normal left to right and top to bottom conventions you would expect in normal prose.
 I did get the general idea that perhaps she would prefer this thing to be an object rather than a pendant (need we make up our mind on that yet?).
 I also suspect that she is disturbing any inherent prettiness it obtains from my interventions.